Jovan Jovanović Zmaj Gymnasium: 20th century

-The national freedom and newly created circumstances were most evident in the school curricula.
-In History classes the emphasis was put on studying the history of the Serbs, Croats and Slovenes, while the Serbian language and mathematics held the leading position by the number of their classes in week.
+The national liberation and newly created circumstances were most evident in the school curricula.
+In history classes the emphasis was put on studying the history of the Serbs, Croats and Slovenes, while the Serbian language and mathematics held the leading position by the number of their classes in week.
 As an expression of the general Francophilia, there came to the increase in the number of classes where French was taught and studied.
 Regarding the tradition and efforts made by certain teachers, German was taught pretty extensively.
 There was a strong rivalry between the German and French teachers.

-On the 3 October the school changed its name into The State Male Practical High School of King Aleksandar I.

-In the period between 1935 and 1937 a three-hectare sports ground for the classes of physical education was built (on the grounds of present-day FC “Index”).
+In the period between 1935 and 1937, a three-hectare sports ground for physical education classes was built, on the grounds of present-day FC Index in the Liman neighborhood.
 Volleyball courts, basketball courts, football fields, tennis courts and gyms were built there.
-In 1914 the students of this school founded FC “Vojvodina” and doing that they laid the foundation of the sports society which is today one of the biggest in Europe.
+In 1914 the students of this school founded the FC Vojvodina and doing that they laid the foundation of the sports society, which today is one of the biggest in Europe.

-In the new country the school developed a very vivid social activity.
+In the new country the school developed a very active social culture.
 Lectures were held, students’ meetings and activities were organized.
-The highest state officials visited it very often because the school was highly respected due to its fame in the past.
+The highest state officials visited it very often because the school was highly respected due to its historical significance.

-When the High Schools of Novi Sad and Karlovci became state schools Serbian nation was left without the classical grammar school.
-The minister of education Anton Korošec tried to turn back the time when he gave the permission for the renewal of The Serbian Orthodox Novi Sad Grammar School in September 1939.
-The old grammar school became a subtenant in its own former building.
+When the gymnasiums of Novi Sad and Karlovci became state schools Serbian nation was left without the classical gymnasium.
+The minister of education Anton Korošec tried to turn back the time when he gave the permission for the renewal of Serbian Grand Orthodox Gymnasium of Novi Sad in September 1939.
+The old gymnasium became a subtenant in its own former building.
 In 1939 this school had one class and in 1940 the second one was opened.
-The attempt to renew the old grammar school was stopped by the outbreak of World War II.
+The attempt to renew the old gymnasium was stopped by the outbreak of the Second World War.

-The dynamic development of The State Male Practical High School of King Aleksandar I was stopped by the April war 1941.
+The dynamic development of The State Men's Real Gymnasium of King Alexander I was stopped by the April war in 1941.
 The fast crash of the Yugoslav army was a terrible sign of the great suffering of the Serbian nation which followed.
-The fascist occupying forces entered Novi Sad on 13 April.
+The fascist occupying forces entered Novi Sad on 13 April 1941.
 The school's work was prohibited as it was an institution with an emphasized national significance.
 A new Hungarian Royal State School with Serbian as a teaching language was founded on the site of the old school.
 It had two parallel classes in each grade.
-The aim of this educational institution was to develop the sense of loyalty to Great Hungary and to make the preconditions for the process of hungarisation through the lessons of Hungarian language and history.
+The aim of this educational institution was to develop the sense of loyalty to Great Hungary and to make the preconditions for the process of magyarization through the lessons of Hungarian language and history.
 The basic subject was Hungarian language and the classes were held in Serbian.
 The teachers had to speak Hungarian among themselves.